mhsallam/xod/README.md

 ## Features
 1. Support all CRUD Operations: Create, Read, Update and Delete
 2. Supported data types:
-     a.
-Primitive data types
+     * Primitive data types
-     b.
-Value type properties like struct and enum
+     * Value type properties like struct and enum
-     c.
-String and DateTime objects are treated as value types as well
+     * String and DateTime objects are treated as value types as well
-     d.
-Reference type objects
+     * Reference type objects
-     e.
-Complex types (explained in [ForeignKey] Attribute and Complex Types sections)
+     * Complex types (explained in [ForeignKey] Attribute and Complex Types sections)
-     f.
-Anonymous reference types … awesome! (explained in Anonymous (Dynamic) Types section)
+     * Anonymous reference types … awesome! (explained in Anonymous (Dynamic) Types section)
-     g.
-One dimensional arrays of any of the above types
+     * One dimensional arrays of any of the above types
-     h.
-One dimensional generic collection of any of the above types (e.g. List<int>, List<Book>)
+     * One dimensional generic collection of any of the above types (e.g. List<int>, List<Book>)
 2. Queries
 3. Self-join
 4. Triggers